Brick Bonds and Texture Detailing

 Bricks are normally chosen on texture and colour.
 The UK is particularly suited to bricks as the strong permanent colours contrast with the muted soft tones of daylight which occur for much of the year.
 Increasingly designer bricks as available in the Bespoke Brick range are also being used in texture patterning.
 This can take many forms.
 The most obvious is for the designer to use different brick bonds.

-Bed Joint Reinforcement (BJR) has made it possible for bricks to be built stack bonded with straight joints.
-BJR is introduced in continuous strips every 225mm horizontally.
-The wall is then stable providing other structural concerns are addressed.
+Bed Joint Reinforcement has made it possible for bricks to be built stack bonded with straight joints.

-Linear bricks are now available which come in a variety of sizes but are longer and thinner than standard bricks.
-Some authorities believe because the shear force is increased BJR should be used every 3rd bed-joint in the façade.
+Linear bricks are now available in a variety of sizes, but are longer and thinner than standard bricks.

 - Brick slips bonded on blockwork, the blocks subsequently built in.

-- Bricks cut with a rear tongue, set into panels with RC.
+- Bricks cut with rear tongue set into panels with RC.

-- Slips glued to fibreglass panels which interlock are often used for soffits.
+- Slips glued to fibreglass panels which interlock often used for soffits.

-- Stainless steel panels, holed to take adhesive securing slips.
+- Stainless steel panels holed to take adhesive securing brick slips.

+Bricks can also be laid to form a pattern.
+Protruding bricks can also be used to form interest and texture.
 A simple transformation for brickwork is altering the mortar or even the pointing.
-With a standard wall, mortar covers around 17% of the surface.
 Tinted, or mortar with the sand altered to tone with the brickwork, can have a large visual impact.
-The pointing can also have a huge difference.
-More obviously there is an increased interest in blending different bricks which can give a vibrant and interesting façade.